 Sunday 18th September, 2016

-When I first woke up this morning I saw another tiny warlock on the ceiling, flitter across the panelled wood roof, weaving in and out of slates, a fleck of shadow.
-It made me shiver a little.
-Then I recalled that I live in Amsterdam and my heart sank.
+Suddenly, I recalled that I live in Amsterdam and my heart sank.
 It’s like I’m not sure if we made the right choice to move here.
 I feel so displaced.
 I have none of my stuff and no budget to create a lovely space.
 The children are struggling.
 I need to fully become myself and go ahead here.
-I love that story that Patti Smith tells in Just Kids about performing at Max’s Kansas City in New York and fully becoming herself on stage, probably while singing Rock N Roll Nigger – what a great song.
-I saw her perform it live in Melbourne.
-A call for the artists to challenge the status quo.
-Bob Dylan was in the audience at Max’s Kansas City and saw it all transpire.
-It’s a brave and liberating thing to fully become yourself in life.
-Patti’s book Just Kids is all about her journey to become an artist.
-Of course, she lived on the streets and in poverty before she achieved success as an artist.
+I love that story that Patti Smith tells in Just Kids about performing at Max’s Kansas City in New York and fully becoming herself on stage while singing.
+I saw her perform it live in Melbourne and it was so powerful; a call to the liminal zone.
+To break through requires persistence.